-6. Don’t demo in the middle of the discovery call; otherwise, you’ll miss the opportunity to get all the information you need, and you cannot be consultative during the rest of the sales process without this information upfront.
+6. Don’t demo in the middle of the discovery call; otherwise, you’ll miss the opportunity to get all of the information you need, and you cannot be consultative during the rest of the sales process without this information first.

 7. Take notes as you get the discovery information.
 As the customer progresses in the sales process, you should always go back to these notes and refer to their pains.
 Bonus: send a recap email with your notes—it helps to establish yourself as a true consultant, not just a salesperson.

 Enjoyed this post?
 Our Sales Playbook Series offers proven strategies and free takeaways to help sales teams implement true consultative selling practices to meet their quota and then some while building better relationships with prospects:

 - Cold emails that convert (email template to copy and paste and implement in your process right away)

 - Decrease sales no-show rates and have the most productive meeting (reminder cadences, content best practices and more!)